Friday, May 31, 2024

 Evaluating Generative AI’s role in curriculum design

 Change of plan, now speaking on "Evaluating Generative AI’s role in curriculum design", 11:45 am Wed, 6 November in the Higher Education – Teaching & Learning stream of EduTech 2024.
-More details as they come to hand.

 Looking forward to speaking on a panel on "Safety check: maintaining academic integrity through digital proctoring in assessments" in Singapore, at EDUtech Asia 2024, 7 November, 11am, Stage 4, with Girija Veerappan, & Mohd Rozi Ismail.
 I have lost count how many EduTechs I have been to. ;-)